oxfos/locallibrary/README_locallibrary.txt

 I renamed the parent folder:
 $ mv django_test > django_projects
 It was not a problem for this project, created with virtualenvwrapper.
-It was a problem for projects created with pipenv...
+It was a problem for projects created with pipenv (3/11/2018: pipenv looks for pipfile in order to install required packages. so if you need to rename a folder or move a project, move also the pipfile.)